 A "path" in Gimp is a Bezier curve.
 (See Subsection 2.2.3.)
 Paths are not visible in the actual image, but you can "stroke" a path to make it visible.
 Paths are not selections, but they are closely related.
 You can convert a path into a selection, or a selection into a path.

-Paths are created using the Path Tool (the eighth tool in the Toolbox).
+Paths are created using the Paths Tool.
 To create a path, click a sequence of points with the Path Tool.
-Optionally, you can make a closed path by control-clicking back on the first point.
+Optionally, you can make a closed path by control-clicking back on the first point (or command-clicking on a Mac).
 This gives a polygonal path.
 You can then drag on one of the sides of the polygon to change it from a straight line into a curve.
 When you do that, the usual Bezier control handles will appear at the endpoints of the curve.
 You can drag the ends of the control handles for finer control of the shape.
 At a point where two segments of the curve join, there are two control handles.
 If you hold down the shift key while dragging an end of one of the two handles, then the two handles are constrained to be a straight line and to have the same length, which makes the curve smooth at that point.

-Paths are ordinarily not visible except when they are being edited with the Path Tool.
-However, any path that you create is saved the to Path Dialog.
-The Path Dialog is one of the four tabbed dialogs in the upper right of the Gimp window.
-Initially, it is hidden by the Layers Dialog.
+Paths are ordinarily not visible except when they are being edited with the Paths Tool.
+However, any path that you create is saved to the Path Dialog.
+The Path Dialog is one of a group of tabbed dialogs that you will find along the right edge of the Gimp window.
+(See the illustration of the Layers Dialog, later in this section.)
+Initially, it is hidden behind the Layers Dialog.
 Click the Paths tab to see the Path Dialog.
-(See the illustration of the Layers Dialog, later in this section.)
 The Paths Dialog contains a list of paths.
 Right-click one of the paths in the list to get a popup menu.
 From the popup menu, choose "Path Tool" to make the path visible again in the image and to switch to the Path Tool so that the path can be edited.
 Choose "Path to Selection" from the popup menu to convert the path into a selection; all of the pixels that lie inside the path will be selected.
 Choose "Stroke Path" to draw a line or drag a paint tool along the path.
 A dialog box will open to let you set the properties of the stroke.
-There is also a command "Select to Path" that will convert the current selection into a path; this command is available in the popup menu if you click anywhere in the Path Dialog.
+There is also a command "Selection to Path" that will convert the current selection into a path; this command is available in the popup menu if you click anywhere in the Path Dialog.

 As an example of using paths, this illustration explains how I made a heart shape using the Path Tool: